altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 Regis gave up.<br/>
 "… I will look into it."<br/>
 "Hmmp… If you can get it done, then do it before I yell at you!"<br/>
-At this moment, another person ran in:
+At this moment, another person ran in:<br/>
 "Hahh… Hahh… Hahh… Why didn’t you wait for me?!"<br/>
 It was Marion.<br/>
 Jerome looked away annoyedly.<br/>
 "Because you walk too slow."<br/>
 "It’s all because you didn’t come back even when it’s time for the war conference…!!"<br/>
 She only remembered she was in the presence of the Généralissime after yelling that.
-Marion said with her head low:
+Marion said with her head low:<br/>
 "My sincere apologies.
 The commander and assistant commander of the Thirteenth Army reporting in."<br/>
 Jerome was appointed the commander of the Thirteenth Army.<br/>
 And Marion was his deputy.<br/>
-Altina smiled wryly:
+Altina smiled wryly:<br/>
 "It seemed you are enjoying your new assignment, Jerome."<br/>
 "Ku, are you mocking me now that you are the Généralissime?
 Want to test if my skills have deteriorated?"<br/>
 "How intriguing— I won’t run out of stamina this time."<br/>
 The two glared at each other.<br/>
-Regis mediated:
+Regis mediated:<br/>
 "Let’s stop this, we still have a fort to attack."<br/>
 He said as he laid out a new map on the table.<br/>
 It was a map of Fort Bassetti and the surrounding terrain.<br/>
-Jerome grunted:
+Jerome grunted:<br/>
 "Hmmp… You had gotten a little smarter.
 When the Princess and I stared at each other in the past, your face look so green that I thought you would faint."<br/>
 "… That’s true."<br/>
 It wasn’t that long ago either.<br/>
 That was last year.<br/>
 "You have more guts now.
 But just a little bit more."<br/>
-Is he praising me?
+Is he praising me?<br/>
 "… Although I didn’t want to be a soldier.
 I just want to be a librarian."<br/>
 Regis shook his head nostalgically, and places the pieces on the map.<br/>
-Previous Chapter | Main Page | Next Chapter
+Previous Chapter | Main Page | Next Chapter<br/>